pyCGNS/pyCGNS/README.md

 contains the releases, the installation requirements and process, the usage docs and the reference docs.

+## CGNS Modules

+- `CGNS.MAP` implements CGNS/Python physical representation of CGNS/SIDS
+- `CGNS.PAT` has a large set of fonctions for CGNS/Python tree handling
+- `CGNS.NAV` is a CGNS/Python tree browser
+- `CGNS.VAL` checks CGNS/SIDS compliance of CGNS/Python trees
+- `CGNS.APP` is a set of all-purpose utilities
+- `CGNS.DAT` is not maintained today

 ## Bugs/Feature and issue tracking

 Please use the [issue-tracker](https://github.com/pycgns/pycgns/issues) at github